 She literally charmed herself onto your screen when she was just a pre-teen on the hit show “227.”
-Now, Regina King is all grown up working in front and behind the scenes with Hollywood’s A-List.
+Now, Regina King is more than grown-up–she’s working in front and behind the scenes with and as Hollywood’s A-List.

 “I’m just loving life, living life day by day,” King told the LA Times.
 “I really have not sat back to think about what the last 10, 15 years have been like.
 I live more in the moment.
 It’s like anyone’s trajectory in life.
 I’m working to obtain certain goals and make choices based on the current situation.”